-Our office is located at 1317 4th Avenue South adjacent to the UAB campus, near Gene Bartow Arena and The Health Department.
+Our office is located within two blocks of Regions Field at 1317 4th Avenue South adjacent to the UAB campus, near Gene Bartow Arena and The Health Department.

 The American Association for Accreditation of Ambulatory Surgery Facilities, Inc. (AAAASF) has been accrediting surgery facilities since 1980.
 Our primary goal is to promote the highest quality patient safety in the ambulatory (office-based or outpatient) surgery setting.
 Accreditation represents a high level of attention to the details that make a surgery facility safer.

 AAAASF has developed stringent, nationally recognized standards that are continuously reviewed and revised as new developments in outpatient surgery occur.
 Patient safety is never compromised when standards are amended.

 AAAASF requires 100% compliance with all accreditation standards and does not offer partial accreditation.
 If a facility fails to meet any standard, they must correct the deficiency or risk denial or loss of accreditation.

 AAAASF Facility Inspectors are board certified medical specialists trained to perform a thorough and complete facility inspection.
 AAAASF Facility Inspectors follow a regimented procedure to inspect an outpatient surgery facility in the following nine categories:

 - General Environment

 - Blood and Medications